-Some people have this idea that splurging every once in a while is acceptable.
-Sometimes a little extra spending won’t hurt, but if your habit gets out of control, it can lead to major financial problems.
+For most people, splurging every once in a while is perfectly acceptable.
+It’s okay to treat yourself!
+Sometimes a little extra spending won’t hurt – but if your habit gets out of control, it can lead to major financial problems, such as credit card debt.
 Is your budget able to handle a splurge, or are you better off keeping your belt tight at all times?

 When Splurging Becomes a Problem

 Any spending outside of your budget for an item or service you don’t need is considered a splurge.
 If this happens once, you probably won’t end up in bankruptcy counseling.
 However, if it happens with any regularity, you need to take control to avoid lasting financial issues.